username4gh/dotfiles/README.md

  3. <small>easy to extend</small>

 + performance
- 1. lazy-loading like technique to reduce 'sourcing' overhead
+ 1. lazy-loading like technique to reduce the 'sourcing' overhead

   		- prefer script over function, scripts does not directly effect the sourcing process -- also this will be good for debugging (every time you change a function you have to source again to see if it works)